deNBI/cloud-user-docs/wiki/portal.md

 ## Modification

 If you want to extend a project or adjust various parameters, you can create a modification request.
-You can submit a modification request by selecting the "Application" tab and press the "Request Extension/Modification" button (see below).
+You can submit a modification request by selecting the "Applications" tab and clicking on the "Request Extension/Modification" button (see below).

 ![Application Request](img/request_modification.png)

-Then a new window opens in which the parameters can be adjusted.
+Then a new window opens in which the parameters of your project can be adjusted.
-On the left side are the old parameters and on the right side all new parameters have to be filled in.
+On the left side are the current parameters and on the right side are input fields where you can enter new parameters for your project.

 ![Request Modal](img/extension_tab.png)